 Housing in Norwich is too expensive to purchase and maintain for many working individuals and families who have traditionally lived and worked in town.
 “Moderate-priced housing,” also known as “workforce housing” (120% or less of median income in Windsor County), and “affordable housing” (80% or less of median income in Windsor County) are both in short supply.

 The town recognizes the need for a range of housing to meet demand at all income levels, including those families earning below the county median income.
 Provisions for increases of both workforce and affordable housing are critical given the housing market and related rise in property values over the last decade.
-In addition, maintaining a supply of affordable housing suitable for families with school-age children will benefit all taxpayers based on current state education funding policies.
+In addition, maintaining a supply of affordable housing suitable for families with school-age children may benefit all taxpayers based on current state education funding policies.
+This assumes no corresponding need to increase the school size and the concomitant expenses associated with more children.

 Increasing the supply of affordable housing in Norwich will not be accomplished by town regulations alone.
-Although regulations allowing flexibility in housing types, site design, mixed uses, and density in the appropriate areas are critical, additional non-regulatory action supporting affordable housing funding through grant programs, public-private partnerships, and other innovative programs are necessary due to the high cost of land and construction in the town.
+Although regulations allowing some flexibility in housing types, site design, mixed uses, and density throughout the town might be required, , additional non-regulatory action supporting affordable housing funding through grant programs, public-private partnerships, and other innovative programs are necessary due to the high cost of land and construction in the town.

 Housing for Seniors